 As a children's cancer charity, we fund welfare projects to help children and families in their fight against childhood cancer.

 Childhood cancers are different to adult cancers and need their own research.
 Although they have names that say they’re a cancer, the vast majority of them are unique to childhood.

 Cancer is still the most common medical cause of death in children and young people – claiming over 500 young lives each year.

-As a children’s charity, we want to find safer, more effective treatments for all young patients.
+As a children’s cancer charity, at Children with Cancer UK we want to find safer, more effective treatments for all young patients.

-The O’Gorman family was shattered when brother and sister, Paul and Jean, fell victim to cancer within nine months of each other.14 year old Paul died in February 1987, only nine weeks after his initial diagnosis of leukaemia in 1986.
+The O’Gorman family was shattered when brother and sister, Paul and Jean, fell victim to cancer within nine months of each other.
+14-year-old Paul died in February 1987, only nine weeks after his initial diagnosis of leukaemia in 1986.
 Before Paul died he asked his parents, Eddie and Marion O’Gorman to help other children with leukaemia.
-His sister Jean – in defiance of her cancer, had started to raise funds for children with leukaemia in her brother’s memory – died just nine months later that November.
+His sister Jean, in defiance of her cancer, had started to raise funds for children with leukaemia in her brother’s memory.
+She died just nine months later that November.